drunohazarb/4chan-captcha-solver/README.md

 I can't upload it to any userscript js site because of size.
 Most of the size is model weights.

+#### 25.12.2023

+- Yet another more accurate model trained by [Yukariin](https://github.com/Yukariin).
+- Added an alternative script using Tensorflow.js' WebAssembly backend which may replace the main script in the future.
+On all of my devices it solves the captcha about 150% faster compared to the CPU backend.
+- And if you're reading this on the 25th of December: I wish you a Merry Christmas!

 #### 22.12.2023

 - New model trained by [moffatman](https://github.com/moffatman).